 Harbin Heilongjiang, China Travel Guide

 The Harbin Ice and Snow World features thrilling ice slides.
-Snow tubing offers a popular activity for all ages.
+Snow tubing offers a popular pastime for all ages.
 Skiing and snowboarding are available at nearby resorts like Yabuli Ski Resort, featuring slopes for different skill levels.

 The frozen Songhua River and other lakes become vast playgrounds for skating on ice.